DrunkenCommie/LibreOffice-old-extension-icons/README.md

-# LibreOffice old extension icons
+# LibreOffice old file extension icons
-*Description: old style of filesystem extension (.xls,.doc, .ppt etc) icons from LibreOffice*
+* .xls,.doc, .ppt etc. icons from LibreOffice 7.4 and older*

 If you're one of geezers like me that just upgraded LibreOffice to version 7.5 and gasped at the new really colourful file extension icons, and you grumpily want your old icons back - you're in the right place.